marcon934/Homework-1-Statistical-Learning/PS_1V2.md

 AMG is an ultra-premium luxury sports car while the 350 is a luxury sedan that sees a much wider audience and much higher sales globally.
 The exact condition of the 65 AMG and potential sub-trims or add-ons could affect resale price greatly relative to the 350.
+In other words, more parameters would help create a better predictive model for the 65 AMG.
+The 350 is a sedan that has fewer options and fewer overall variations.
+Sports car enthusiasts are likely more discerning about the condition of the car and care more about different subtle aspects than the average sedan buyer who might use the 350 as a daily car.

 Accordingly, the 350 trim sees higher k-values with lower RMSE values thus resulting in the final pick of k=20.
 Given the greater variation in